ZestyTechnology/zesty-docs/docs/nimble_single/assembly.rst

 ################

 First run the extruder a minute or two, with no filament clamped.
 Just to bed the gears and drive cable in.
 Extrude and retract a few times.
 (You will have to switch off the temperature control as most controllers will not move the extruder stepper unless the hot end it up to temperature)
+Use M302 P1 on RepRapFirmware to switch cold extrusion on (allow extrusion while cold) and M302 P0 to switch it off again.
+For other firmware use M302 S0 to switch cold extrusion on and M302 S170 to set extrusion to a minimum temp of 170C.

 Insert filament
 ###############